john-cashman/Pands-Project2021/README.md

 petal is the main portion of the flower

 ## Importing the Libraries
-For this project I am using Pandas, Numpy, Matplotlib and Seaborn.
+For this project I used Pandas, Numpy, Matplotlib and Seaborn.
 I installed all the libraries into my machines through pip before starting the project.
 After importing I print done just so I know that it has worked.

 ```
 import pandas as pd